 Takeover offer.
 The shareholders of the target are asked to accept an offer that has been made by a bidder.
 This is the most common method of obtaining control.
 There are two types of offer:

 Mandatory offer.
 This occurs when an acquirer is entitled to exercise control or meets certain takeover thresholds (see Question 16).
-Typically the bidder signs a share purchase agreement to purchase a block of shares which in turn triggers the general requirement for an announcement (see Question 12);
+Typically, the bidder signs a share purchase agreement to purchase a block of shares which, in turn, triggers the general requirement for an announcement (see Question 12).

 Scheme of arrangement.
-The company enters into collaboration with the bidder for the bidder to take over the target.
+The company collaborates with the bidder for the bidder to take over the target.
 The target's shareholders will then vote on a takeover proposal put to them by the collaborating parties.
-The target's assets and shares are transferred to the bidder under a statutory court process (section 176, Companies Act 1965) (Companies Act).
+The target's assets or shares are transferred to the bidder under a statutory court process (section 176, Companies Act 1965) (Companies Act).
 This method is commonly used by financial institutions and insurance companies to transfer obligations owed to account and policyholders.
 The Malaysian Code on Take-Overs and Mergers 2010 (Code), effective as of 15 December 2010, replaces the Malaysian Code on Take-Overs and Mergers 1998.
 A scheme of arrangement is now included within the definition of a takeover under the Code.